 Curry Powder is Not a Substitute

 As confusing as it may seem, curry powder has nothing to do with curry leaves.
-Curry leaves are a fresh aromatic herb, and curry powder is a many varied combination of dried and ground spices.
+Curry leaves are a fresh aromatic herb, and curry powder is a many varied combinations of ground spices.

 So, curry powder is never a substitute for curry leaves.
 Nor are curry leaves a good substitute for curry powder.